При компиляции вылетает указанная ниже ошибка. В чем может быть проблем? Linux

 link it.
 And most libraries in most linkages are shared libraries.
 But there are disadvantages too:-

-to inexpert programmers, who may not know whether -lfoo in their linkage
+to inexpert programmers, who may not know whether-lfoo

 and might not understand the difference between shared and static libraries